 Daycare centers are usually open from 7 – 7:30 am to 6 pm.

 If you are late, after 6 pm or closing time, there's usually a fee, something astronomical like $20 for every 5 mins late.
 Be sure to ask.

 The ages of the children range from 6 months to 6 years though some may have age restrictions.
 For example, they don’t accept any children under 1 year of age.

 An alternative to daycare centers in Sydney is family daycare or home-based care.

 An alternative to daycare is family daycare, where a professional carer looks after children in the carer's home (in the UK I think they call it childminding).
 Also known as home-based care in Australia.

-Family daycare is only slightly cheaper than normal daycare, but some offer more flexible hours, even as far as offering overnight or weekend care.
+Family daycare is slightly cheaper than regular daycare.
+Some family daycares offer more flexible hours, even overnight or weekend care.